chili-chips-ba/openCologne/4.Advanced--3--FM-Transmitter/README.md

 The 40MHz clock drives the beep generator and Radio Data System [(RDS)](https://en.wikipedia.org/wiki/Radio_Data_System) processing.
 The 240MHz clock drives the FM modulator, especially for the high-frequency signal generation needed for FM.

 This beep serves as the PCM input to the FM modulator.
-When the button is not pressed, the beep signal is fed into the modulator, simulating audio input for transmission over `two sound channels` (i.e. we have stereo broadcast).
+When the button is not pressed, the beep signal is fed into the modulator, simulating audio input for transmission over `two analog sound channels` (i.e. we have stereo broadcast).

 `message_ps.mem` is a memory block that stores the RDS message data.
 This memory holds the message data that will be transmitted as part of the cca `1.2kbps digital data transmission channel`.